mndillon/toki-pona-nanpa-linja-n/README.md

 Other mathematical expressions like log, ln, exp, roots, cos, pi are heading in the direction of "square pegs".

-- In the spirit of "say it as you think it", we could "jail break" them with nimi.
+- In the spirit of "say it as you think it", we could use nimi.
 - nimi sqrt nen li sama ton
 - nimi cos tun pi li sama wan
 - nimi f x li pona (positive)